MrThygesen16/COMP3100Stage2/README.md

-5. Once files have appropriate permissions go to the src directory
+5. Once files have appropriate permissions go to the `src` folder: * `COMP3100Stage2/src/`
-    * `COMP3100Stage2/src/`

     - run the command: `javac Client.java`
     - might need to do the same for `Job.java` & `Server.java`

 6. Now finally run this command:
     * `./test_results java Client" -o co -c configs/other/`

-7. Hopefully that should be it
+7. That should be it.

 ### Group Members for Stage 1
 - Anthony Allan - ` (45634963) `
 - Chaz Lambrechtsen - `(45426317)`